lukebrit27/surv-cloud/docs/Whitepaper.md

 The bottom data grid shows the test order data set.
 We can push this data into the application by clicking 'Push Data'.
 Any alerts raised from the data are displayed in the top data grid.

 ## Deploying to Different Clusters
-With everything configured, we can deploy the application into a Kubernetes cluster.
-To interact with the cluster, we use the Kubernetes command line interface, `kubectl`. `kubectl` allows us to create new objects in the cluster with the command `kubectl create`.
-The below shell script,  `deployK8sCluster.sh`, creates the objects for the application and deploys them into the cluster.
+With everything configured, the application can now be deployed into a Kubernetes cluster.
+To interact with a cluster, we use the Kubernetes command line interface, `kubectl`. `kubectl` allows us to create new objects in the cluster with the command `kubectl create`.
+The below shell script,  `deployK8sCluster.sh`, creates the objects for the application and deploys them into a cluster.
 ```
 #!/bin/bash